black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 Example Code
 `decimalToBinary(1) returns '1' (base case) and gives that value to the stack below.
 Then it pops off the stack.` Note that, since the string itself contains double quotation marks, you'll need to escape them with a backslash, or use single quotation marks for your string value.

+# Step 100
+Next, add the property showMsgDelay with the value 5000 and removeElDelay with the value 10000.